mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - A 1 foot-long piece of concrete forming part of the manhole cover housing has come loose and is protruding above the level of the pavement by about an inch – trip hazard for pedestrians., 17th September :- [8178321](https://www.fixmystreet.com/report/8178321)
 - Tree now overgrown enough to block pavement, 17th September :- [8178192](https://www.fixmystreet.com/report/8178192)
 - TMC - Defects - Vegetation problem, 17th September :- [8178292](https://www.fixmystreet.com/report/8178292)
-- Barrier and signage left behind by contractors, 17th September :- [8178148](https://www.fixmystreet.com/report/8178148)
-- There is a bed base dumped opposite 3 Cromwell Rd Cheltenham which is dangerous..it tips over and obstructs the pavement.
-It has been there at least a month.
-Most annoying..an eyesore., 17th September :- [8178147](https://www.fixmystreet.com/report/8178147)
-- Multiple flags attached to street lights, 17th September :- [8178074](https://www.fixmystreet.com/report/8178074)
-- TMC - Defects - Vegetation problem, 17th September :- [8178115](https://www.fixmystreet.com/report/8178115)
-- There is a Tesco shopping trolley in the next driveway to us ..has been dumped here which is annoying., 17th September :- [8178056](https://www.fixmystreet.com/report/8178056)
-- Flyposting on railings, 17th September :- [8178043](https://www.fixmystreet.com/report/8178043)
-- TMC - Defects - Other FW6  Surface problem, 17th September :- [8178110](https://www.fixmystreet.com/report/8178110)

 <!-- fix_marker ends -->